3kh0/ext-remover/README.md

 5. Flip the Allow access to file URLs switch in the extension settings and then you've bypassed the patch and the exploit is working.

-6. Close everything and you're good to go.
-If it didn't work, try adjusting the number of tabs being opened.
-Bypassi should add this to his website as Alternate Method # 2.
+6. Close everything, and you're good to go.
+If it didn't work, try adjusting the number of open tabs.

+Bypassi should add this to his website as an Alternate Method # 2.
 With this workaround, LTMEAT can endure a longer life!

 </details>